A new set of representative weather patterns for the UK and surrounding European area

 Forecast probabilities are based on the number of ensemble members assigned to each pattern.
 Probabilities for the set of 8 patterns are derived by aggregating up probabilities from each of the 30 patterns, depending on which of the 8 patterns they are mapped to.

-These forecasts are used routinely by Met Office meteorologists to assist them in producing medium- to long-range forecast guidance.
+These forecasts are used routinely by Met Office meteorologists to assist them in producing Long range weather forecast.
 The new weather patterns have also been trialled with a range of customers, who use the information on expected impacts associated with specific weather patterns in their planning.

 Looking at the 30 patterns, the first three days of the forecast have a 100% probability of Pattern 23 (anticyclonic westerly over the UK) occurring, with all members assigned to the same pattern.